Eric Renth

 Additional Note:

 On Feb.
 9th 2022, the hardest thing that has happened to me was when my wife of 43 years went to be with our Lord and Savior, Jesus Christ.
 In Dec 2021, she was diagnosed with cancer and that, plus a heart attack, resulted in losing her.
 She's buried at Ft.
 Sam Nat'l Cemetery where I'll join her when it's my time.
-I am so grateful for the outreach of many of you, college friends, the chuch we go to and so many others.
+I am so grateful for the outreach of many of you, college friends, the church we go to and so many others.
 I've resumed teaching, writing and photography.
 Went out to a part of W. TX in June that that I never saw before (Ft.
 Stockton, Alpine, Ft.
 Davis, McDonald Observatory and Marfa.
 Seeing the Marfa lights was unforgettable!
-Jul 22, flew out to San Diego to visit the USS Midway Museum, great trip.
-Also took a fine trip out to Roswell NM in May 2023.
+Jul 2022, flew out to San Diego to visit the USS Midway Museum, great trip.
+Also took a fine trip out to Roswell NM in May 3.
+2023.
 June 2024, I visited the great National Museum of Naval Aviation at Pensacola FL (where the Blue Angels are also based) I miss Phyllis a lot, but I know she'd want me to forge ahead.
-Also just recently joined the American Legion.
+Also just recently joined the American Legion and the Commemorative Air Force Central TX Wing at San Marcos.
 It is hard to believe that on July 1st, 1975, I started basic training at Lackland AFB.
 Almost 50 years!
 3703 Basic Military training Squadron, Flight 719.
+I also finally joined the International Society of Aviation Photographers in May 2025.
+Really outstanding work by others there.
+John 3:16.
+July 2025 took me out to the Pacific Northwest for the first time, visiting cousins Jim and Diane Grounds (Diane was D. Comstock AHHS Class of '68) in Oak Harbor WA.
+Really beautiful country.

 Posted: Jul 09, 2024 at 8:16 PM